davidlachs/Wireshark-Network-Investigation/wireshark-ck-connection/README.md

 192.168.1.95:55772  -> 216.150.1.1:443   ACK
 ```

-This is the TCP three-way handshake:
+This is the infamous TCP three-way handshake:

 ```text
 Client                         Server